-- The Trustee Board
+- The Trustee

 - The Company

 - The Plan Secretary

-In addition, the Investment Adviser and the Company's investment advisers will be invited to attend meetings of the ISC.
+In addition, the Investment Adviser will be invited to attend meetings of the IC.

-The role of the ISC is to conduct in-depth research on investment strategies and to advise the Trustee on both its investment objectives and the strategies to achieve them.
-In addition, the ISC may exercise discretion over investment decisions that have been delegated to it by the Trustee.
+The role of the IC is to conduct in-depth research on investment strategies and to decide on both its investment objectives and the strategies to achieve them.

-The Trustee has appointed Hymans Robertson LLP to provide quantitative analysis of the Plan's assets and liabilities.
-The analysis is used by the ISC to monitor the performance of the Trustee's investment strategy, model the effect of proposed investment strategies and highlight risks.
+The Trustee has appointed Isio Group Limited to provide quantitative analysis of the Plan's assets and liabilities.
+The analysis is used by the IC to monitor the performance of the Trustee's investment strategy, model the effect of proposed investment strategies and highlight risks.